|

 supports two modes of operation, a load feedback control loop or fixed

 frequency operation.
+ARGUMENTS

-mode The mode is either a load target or a fixed freq.
+The following argument types can be given: mode The mode is either a load target or a fixed freq.
 The powerd(8)

 modes are interpreted as follows: